CompuTec/computec-docs/docs/appengine/plugins-user-guide/install-plugin.md

         ![filter by plugin type in the plugin store](./media/installation/plugin-install5.png)

     :::info[note]
-    Note: Business Logic plugins are typically installed automatically as dependencies when required by another plugin.
+    **Business Logic** plugins are typically installed automatically as dependencies when required by another plugin.
 You do not need to select or install them manually.
     :::

 5. Click **Get...** next to the plugin name on the list to install the latest plugin version.